 Quick Search PCs

 Many libraries have ‘Quick Search’ PCs, which give access to key online resources and information without requiring readers to log on.
-They can be used for internet searches and browsing, including the SOLO library catalogue.
+They can be used for restricted internet searches and browsing, such as using the SOLO library catalogue.